ha1tch/dxp/doc/dxp-01-guide.md

 - Better consistency than Saga

 Many systems currently struggling with Saga patterns might find 2PS the ideal upgrade.

+### aci-D vs ACID: A Realistic Framework

+The aci-D framework (Atomicity, Consistency, Isolation-Deemphasized, Durability) acknowledges what's actually achievable in distributed systems.
+By accepting reduced isolation and eventual consistency, we can build systems that are both scalable and reliable.
+See [dxp-04-theoretical-foundations.md](dxp-04-theoretical-foundations.md) for complete theoretical foundations.

+### Pattern Evolution is Natural

+Systems naturally evolve through these patterns as they grow.
+Starting simple and evolving based on actual needs is not only acceptable but recommended.
+The [Evolution Guide](dxp-06-evolution-guide.md) provides detailed guidance on this journey.

+### Pattern Modifiers Enable Flexibility

+The ability to enhance base patterns with modifiers (OV, TBS, GA, SC) means you can start simple and add capabilities as needed without changing your fundamental approach.
+This compositional model leads to cleaner, more maintainable systems.

 ### The Hidden Cost of Rediscovery